Mexico: 2023 Business Aviation Destination Guide

 Stopping in MMCZ or MMTP when coming from the South or the Caribbean

-Any aircraft coming into Mexico from the South or the Caribbean will need to first make a stop at either Cozumel, Mexico (MMCZ) or Tapachula, Mexico (MMTP) for security and customs clearance.
+Any aircraft coming into Mexico from Central, South America or the Caribbean will need to first make a stop at either Cozumel, Mexico (MMCZ) or Tapachula, Mexico (MMTP) for security and customs clearance.
 This is a mandatory stop.
 The only exception to this regulation is for diplomatic flights with prior approval.
-During this stop, please prepare your passengers for possible delays, as airport authorities must inspect the aircraft, crew and passengers.
-This means that local authorities will require that the aircraft be parked and the engines shut down for the airport authorities to complete their process.
+During this stop, please prepare your passengers for possible delays, it doesn’t matter if MMCZ or MMTP are used only as a fuel stop.
+Local authorities must inspect the aircraft, crew and passengers.
+This means that authorities will require that the aircraft be parked and the engines shut down for the airport authorities to complete their process.
 For more information pertaining to the exact procedures for each airport above – as there are differences between the two – please contact your 3rd-party provider.